 Given this context, rural landholders can benefit from capacity building and access to information about more sustainable land use practices, especially considering changing climatic conditions.
 Invited by the Panamanian Government, the United States Peace Corps helps to address this need by sending professionals to "serve as Peace Corps Volunteers (PCVs), who work at the grassroots level toward sustainable change that lives on long after their service3."
 Volunteers are assigned for a two-year period to rural communities that request assistance from the Peace Corps.
 The cultural exchange and development assistance that PCVs provide is critically important for improving human capacity, providing better opportunities for rural people, and sharing goodwill between countries.

 To strengthen the technical background of PCVs from the Community Environmental Conservation sector in their role as environmental conservation extension agents, ELTI delivered a "training of trainers" (TOT) course, which was facilitated as part of the Peace Corps Panama's "In-Service Training," a two-week technical training offered to PCVs after serving three months in their respective communities.

-Course Objectives: The general objective of this training of trainers (TOT) course was to provide PCVs with the basic knowledge and skill sets needed to facilitate forest restoration strategies with community counterparts in their host sites.
-Since the communities are comprised of a mosaic of agriculture and cattle ranching systems, the course focused on introducing a range of strategies that can help to restore ecological function for more climate resilient agricultural landscapes.
-The course also focused on providing PCVs with the tools to disseminate and train others on how to utilize restoration knowledge and skills.
+Course Objectives: The general objective of this TOT course was to provide PCVs with the basic knowledge and skill sets needed to facilitate forest restoration strategies with community counterparts in their host sites.
+Since the communities are comprised of a mosaic of agriculture and cattle ranching systems, the course